WAIKANAE BOATING CLUB HISTORY

 – promoting the value of the reserve nationally and to the local community

-In the late 1980s and early 1990s there was growing concern by recreational boaties and the public about the effects of inshore trawling – including through the inshore channel to Kapiti Island – on fish stocks.
+In the late 1980s and early 1990s there was growing concern by recreational boaties and the public about the effects of inshore trawling on fish stocks – including through the inshore channel to Kapiti Island.

-Trawlers and long liners were fishing close in shore, often lit up at night.
+Trawlers and long liners were fishing close in shore, often lit up at night and snapper were the primary target, leading to marked reductions locally and nationally in stock numbers.

 Waikanae Boating Club played a leading role in trying to find a solution and meetings with Wellington region trawlermen were held at WBC and Kapiti Boating Club to try to reach a voluntary agreement.

-The national quota system introduced in 1986 started to make a difference in limiting commercial catches but it would take some years before the numbers of popular species like snapper began to improve.
+The national fish-take quota system introduced in 1986 started to make a difference in limiting commercial snapper catches but it would take some years before numbers improved with a reverse consequential reduction in paddle crab numbers.

-Following the establishment of Kapiti Marine Reserve in 1993, the Ministry of Fisheries weighed in and the result was agreement to a no-trawling zone out to the 20-metre contour depth along the entire Kapiti Horowhenua shoreline.
+Following the establishment of Kapiti Marine Reserve in 1993, the Ministry of Fisheries (later Primary Industries) weighed in and the result was agreement to a no-trawling zone out to the 20-metre contour depth along the entire Kapiti Horowhenua shoreline.

 It specifically includes a buffer zone around Kapiti Marine Reserve.